Climate Action Plan Update - CAP 2.0

 It would be good to know the actual cost and projected cost in 2035 for charging an electric vehicle at home and installing a home EV charger.

-Workshop Attendee asked about 2 years ago
+Workshop Attendee asked over 2 years ago

 The cost to charge an EV varies based on the vehicle model and the method of charging the vehicleBelow are examples of costs to charge an electric car provided by the California Air Resources Board: